Theory of Mind (ToM) is a theory talking about the ability for people to understand another person’s mind, perspective, thoughts and feelings.

 Instead of focusing on the incorrect and outdated ideas of ‘Theory of Mind’ we should be turning our attention to the Double Empathy Problem, and seek to educate EVERYONE to understand each others’ perspectives.
 Let’s not assume autistic people lack empathy (it’s simply wrong) or lack perspective-taking skills (wrong wrong wrong).
 We ALL can do better to understand others’ perspectives, and it starts with communcation.
 Especially with listening to others who have different experiences than you, including different neurotypes.

-If you’re a speechie and you’d like to learn more about Neurodiversity Affirming practice, check out my Neurodiversity Affirming Practice Workshop!
+If you’re an Allied Health Professional and you’d like to learn more about Neurodiversity Affirming practice, check out my Neurodiversity Affirming Practice 2-Hour Intro Workshop!